pratikjshah/Sketch-Guides/README.md

 # 📐Guides: Sketch plugin

 Quickly generate Guides for a selected element.
-It is tedious to create guides for a layer using sketch's default layout setting, so this my attempt to ease that effort.
+It is tedious to create guides for a layer using sketch's default layout setting, so this is my attempt to ease that effort.

 ![The add guides view](http://guides.pratikshah.website/setup-guides.png)